 And they shall make this declaration: “Our hands did not shed this blood, nor did our eyes see it done.

-Absolve, יהוה, Your people Israel whom You redeemed, and do not let guilt for the blood of the innocent remain among Your people Israel.”
+Absolve, O ETERNAL One, Your people Israel whom You redeemed, and do not let guilt for the blood of the innocent remain among Your people Israel.”
 And they will be absolved of bloodguilt.

-Thus you will remove from your midst guilt for the blood of the innocent, for you will be doing what is right in the sight of יהוה.
+Thus you will remove from your midst guilt for the blood of the innocent, for you will be doing what is right in GOD’s sight.

-When you [an Israelite warrior] take the field against your enemies, and your God יהוה delivers them into your power and you take some of them captive,
+When you take the field against your enemies, and the ETERNAL your God delivers them into your power and you take some of them captive,

-and you see among the captives a beautiful woman and you desire her and would take her [into your household] as your wife,
+and you see among the captives a beautiful woman and you desire her and would take her to wife;

-you shall bring her into your household, and she shall trim her hair, pare her nails,
+and you bring her into your household, and she trims her hair, pares her nails,

-and discard her captive’s garb.
-She shall spend a month’s time in your household lamenting her father and mother; after that you may come to her and thus become her husband, and she shall be your wife.
+and discards her captive’s garb; and she spends a month’s time in your household lamenting her father and mother: after that you may come to her and thus become her husband, and she shall be your wife.

 Then, should you no longer want her, you must release her outright.
 You must not sell her for money: since you had your will of her, you must not enslave her.

-If a householder*householder See the first note at 1.31. has two wives, one loved and the other unloved, and both the loved and the unloved have borne him sons, but the first-born is the son of the unloved one—
+If a man has two wives, one loved and the other unloved, and both the loved and the unloved have borne him sons, but the first-born is the son of the unloved one—

 when he wills his property to his sons, he may not treat as first-born the son of the loved one in disregard of the son of the unloved one who is older.

-Instead, he must accept the first-born, the son of the unloved one, and allot to him a double portion*double portion Lit. two-thirds. of all he possesses; since he is the first fruit of his vigor, the birthright is his due.
+Instead, he must accept the first-born, the son of the unloved one, and allot to him a double portion of all he possesses; since he is the first fruit of his vigor, the birthright is his due.

-If a householder*householder See the first note at 1.31. has a wayward and defiant son, who does not heed his father or mother and does not obey them even after they discipline him,
+If a man has a wayward and defiant son, who does not heed his father or mother and does not obey them even after they discipline him,

 his father and mother shall take hold of him and bring him out to the elders of his town at the public place of his community.